 Garrus sealed Battery's hatch behind him and set his food down on the bench to the right of his console.
 One of the windows on its holographic display blinked for attention.
 He walked over to it to see a message from Miranda:

 It is, Garrus responded.
 Why don't you join them?

 The same reason you're in there typing to me, came the reply.
 Someone has to keep this ship running.

-Garrus gave a chuckle.
-Miranda's confidence had obviously not suffered any damage.
-He took a step toward the bench and his waiting dinner when the console chimed with another incoming message from Miranda.
-He turned back to read it, unsurprised that she had still more to say on the subject.
+Garrus chuckled and turned back to the bench and his waiting dinner when the console chimed with another incoming message from Miranda.
+He turned back to read it, unsurprised she had still more to say on the subject.

-Garrus sat next to his meal and plunged a fork into a chunk of steak covered in a delicious smelling marinade.
-He raised it quietly to the console as a toast before enjoying the finest repast in recent memory.
+He sat down for his meal and plunged a fork into a chunk of steak covered in a delicious smelling marinade, raising it to the console as a toast before enjoying the finest repast in recent memory.

 A/N - OK, so it wasn't really "complete" and I had to add another chapter.
 I abandoned my original ending because I felt it was too upbeat.
 It involved Shepard's return to the ship, along with a drinking session/pep talk in the Commander's quarters where he essentially told Garrus to snap out of it.
 That would have done two things I was trying to avoid: 1) bring Shepard into an explicitly Shepard-less story, and 2) essentially allowed Shepard to absolve Garrus of his guilt when it's Garrus himself who has to let it go, and clearly at the end of ME2 he has not done so.